Roasted Chicken in a Thai Green Curry Sauce

 My world is full of recipes that I’ve pulled from various magazines and newspapers over the years.
 I always say ‘I’m going to try that’ but I rarely do..

 And so it was today that a page from The Times – nothing if not top-drawer, me – from 2015 appeared on my desk just as I realised that I hadn’t started the dinner yet.
 A message from beyond?
-Possibly, or more likely it had been unearthed from its resting place by a rare but enthusiastic tidy of my office.
-In any case it gave me what I needed for dinner this evening – something different, but easy, and above all, quick.
-We both really enjoyed it.
+Possibly, or more likely it had been unearthed from its resting place by a rare but enthusiastic tidy of the room that I laughingly call ‘my office’ :).

 This recipe will feed 4-6 but there were just the two of us for dinner this evening.
 We had way too much sauce, but it was delicious so neither of us was complaining!